tsproisl/SoMaJo/README.md

     somajo-tokenizer -e <file>

 SoMaJo assumes that paragraphs are delimited by empty lines in the input file.
-If your input file uses single newlines instead, use have to tell that to the tokenizer via the `-s` or `--paragraph_separator`
+If your input file uses single newlines instead, you have to tell that to the tokenizer via the `-s` or `--paragraph_separator`
 option: